cam39porter/tangle/docs/product/prototype-mvp-guide.md

 > The act of ingesting a thought into our system.

 * **Motivation**: Capturing should give the user a sense of relief.
 The burden is no longer on them to remember this fleeting thought and keep it top of mind.
-As thoughts arise, they can capture them and return to their current focus knowing the thought will be surfaced again for them later.
+As thoughts arise, they can capture them and return to their current focus knowing they will be able to resurface the thought later.
+The user knows the product is doing the work of organizing this thought for them.

 * **Features**